 Water Sports in Cancún

-Unfortunately, there's very little wildlife to see in the Laguna Nichupté, so most advertised jungle tours are glorified Jet Ski romps where you drive around fast, make a lot of noise, and don't see many animals.
+Unfortunately, there's very little wildlife in the Laguna Nichupté, so most advertised jungle tours are glorified Jet Ski romps where you drive around fast, make a lot of noise, and don't see many animals.
 American crocodiles still reside in these waters though, so don’t stand or swim in the lagoon.

 1. Don't throw any garbage into the sea, as the marine life will assume it's food, an often lethal mistake.